-You can add a vApp template as a vApp from your catalog to My Cloud.
+You can add a vApp template from a catalog as a vApp in My Cloud.

 If the vApp template is based on an OVF file that includes OVF properties for customizing its virtual machines, those properties are passed to the vApp.
 If any of those properties are user-configurable, you can specify the values.